Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Proof of Theorem

 for $i = 0, \dots, n-1$, where

 and

 As in \cite{Sandstede1998}, we will not be able to find a solution to this system for arbitrary $\lambda$.
 We will instead consider the system

 for $i = 0, \dots, n-1$.
 The fourth equation states that the remainder functions $W_i^\pm(x)$ have no component in $\C Q'(0)$.
-The other terms in the ansatz do not appear by \cref{klambdaIP}.
+The other terms in the ansatz do not appear in this equation by \cref{klambdaIP}.
 The final equation states that the jumps can only be in the directions of $W_0$ and $\Psi(0)$.
-The terms involving $Q'(0)$ in the ansatz do not appear since $Q'(0) \perp W_0\oplus\Psi(0)$.
+The terms involving $Q'(0)$ in the ansatz do not appear in this equation since $Q'(0) \perp W_0\oplus\Psi(0)$.
 A solution to \cref{eigsystem} solves \cref{eigsystem0} if and only if $n$ jump conditions at $x = 0$ in the direction of $\C \Psi(0) \oplus \C W_0$ are satisfied, i.e.